geraldox100/scanyourpath/README.md

 Unlike "exactlyIn", the "startingIn" method will scan all "inner" packages.

 The previous example will return all the classes on your class path, but that may not be so intresting.
-Lets try a another example, say you want to find all classes annoted with @Entity:
+Lets try a another example, say you want to find all classes annotated with @Entity:
 ````
-Set<Class<?>> classes = scan.allClasses(annotedOnClassWith(Entity.class)).exactlyIn("br.com.domain");
+Set<Class<?>> classes = scan.allClasses(annotatedOnClassWith(Entity.class)).exactlyIn("br.com.domain");
 ````
-The method "annotedOnClassWith" returns an instance of the Argument interface.
+The method "annotatedOnClassWith" returns an instance of the Argument interface.
 ````
 public interface Argument{